-Dan Lawrence is a native Kansan who attended the University of Kansas and earned his undergraduate degree in May of 2003.
-While at KU and following graduation, he worked for six years as a technical writer, programmer, and project manager for Kansas City-area software companies.
-He received his Juris Doctor from Washburn University School of Law in May, 2008, graduating first in his class after earning the Shamberg Johnson Scholarship, the Flloyd “Nick” Cossman Scholarship, and the JL Weigand Notre Dame Legal Education Trust scholarship.
-He received CALI awards and top scores in approximately two-thirds of his law school classes.
-Dan served as a Technical Editor for the Washburn Law Journal and published two articles: Just Add Plaintiff: The Seventh Circuit’s Recipe for Instant Liability Under the Computer Fraud and Abuse Act [Int’l Airport Ctrs., L.L.C. v.
+Besides graduating first in his class, Dan’s legal education also including serving as an editor and staffer for the Washburn Law Journal, for which he published two articles: Case Comment, Just Add Plaintiff: The Seventh Circuit’s Recipe for Instant Liability Under the Computer Fraud and Abuse Act [Int’l Airport Ctrs., L.L.C. v.
 Citrin, 440 F.3d 418 (7th Cir.
-2006)], 46 Washburn L. J. 223 (2006) and It Really Is Just a Game: The Impracticability of Common Law Property Rights in Virtual Property, 47 Washburn L.J.
+2006)], 46 Washburn L. J. 223 (2006) and Case Comment, It Really Is Just a Game: The Impracticability of Common Law Property Rights in Virtual Property, 47 Washburn L.J.
 505 (2008).
-These articles were selected by the faculty of Washburn University Law School to receive the John F. Kuether Memorial Faculty Award for the best student-authored note and comment of the year, respectively.
+These articles were selected by the faculty of Washburn University Law School to receive the John F. Kuether Memorial Faculty Award for the best student-authored comment and note of the year, respectively.

-Dan is active in both the bar and the community.
-Since 2008, he has served on the interview committee for recipients of the JL Weigand Legal Education Trust, one of the nation’s largest legal scholarships, and was recognized as “2011 Mentor of the Year” for his participation in the Trust’s mentorship program.
-He regularly volunteers for Wichita Habitat for Humanity and has served on that organization’s marketing committee, and provides pro bono legal advice at Wichita’s Union Rescue Mission, Hilltop Urban Church, and World Impact Ministries.
-He is a member of the Wesley Brown Inn of Court and sits on the Inn’s program committee, is active in the Wichita Bar Association’s technology and civil practice committees, and regularly writes for the WBA’s monthly journal, the Bar-O-Meter.
+Dan has presented seminars to both lawyers and non-lawyers on subjects including IT best practices for cyber security and privacy, royalty calculation and royalty obligations, computer trespass, and other topics related to technology law and natural resource law.
+He is also active in both the Bar and the community.
+Since 2008, he has served on the interview committee for recipients of the J.L.
+Weigand Legal Education Trust, one of the nation’s largest legal scholarships, and was recognized as “2011 Mentor of the Year” for his participation in the Trust’s mentorship program.
+He regularly provides pro bono legal advice at Wichita’s Union Rescue Mission, Hilltop Urban Church, and World Impact Ministries.
+He is a member of the Wesley Brown Inn of Court, is active in the Wichita Bar Association’s civil practice committee, and has served as a member of the Board of Directors for the Red Shoe Society of Ronald McDonald House Charities of Wichita.

 - Business Law